-On September 23, 1924, The Cincinnati Bible Seminary came into existence through the merging of two institutions that had begun just one year previously.
+On September 23, 1924, Cincinnati Christian University (then Cincinnati Bible Seminary) came into existence through the merging of two institutions that had begun just one year previously.
 McGarvey Bible College in Louisville, Kentucky, and Cincinnati Bible Institute in Cincinnati, Ohio, were similar in purpose and belief.

 The Cincinnati Bible Seminary came into being to meet the pressing leadership needs of the Restoration Movement fellowship at that time.
 The founding principle and the ultimate purpose of the school were to provide church leaders who were well-grounded in the word of God and held its authority in high view.

 During the first sixteen years of the school’s existence, the campus consisted of two large residences and a rented church building that served as a chapel and public session meeting place.
 These were located in the Price Hill area of Cincinnati, not far from the present campus.

 In 1939, twenty-seven acres with five buildings were purchased, and the campus moved to its present hilltop location at 2700 Glenway Avenue.
 The former campus buildings were retained for use as women’s residence halls.
 In 1941, a Presbyterian church building, previously rented by the college for chapel services, was purchased.
 That building continued to be used until 1983.
 Eventually, new construction on the Glenway campus provided housing for men and women, a cafeteria, and additional space for classrooms and offices.
 By 1953, all functions except chapel services were consolidated on the Glenway campus.
 In 1968, the Edwin G. Crouch Memorial Building was erected to house the library and the graduate school.
 Some adjoining properties were added to the campus, and in 1983, the multipurpose building, Presidents Hall, was dedicated.